Onit Documentation

 The final layer of security is the most granular of all, as it allows you to grant/deny access to individual elements in the Onit user interface, like Buttons and App Panels.

 When creating a UI element, you can assign it a condition to determine when it should display.
-As a result, you can use this condition to only show the element to the appropriate users, based on user properties.
+As a result, you can use this condition to only show the element to the appropriate users based on user properties.

 Let’s look at an example.
 Imagine that you have a Contracts app, within which you've created a Button named Close Contract.
 While you do want many people to have access to the Contracts transactions, you only want a subset of those users to have access to click the Close Contract button.
-As a result, you could assign this Button a Condition which limits who can see it.
+As a result, you could assign this Button a Condition that limits who can see it.

 Setting up this layer of security assumes that you have a way to assign properties to users.
 As mentioned above, Onit provides a clean and simple way to do this, which involves creating a special app (usually named User Profiles).
-Within this app, you’ll create one transaction per user, and then you’ll use Field values to assign properties to each user.
+Within this app, you’ll create one transaction per user, and then use Field values to assign properties to each user.
 If necessary, you can also create a separate, related app to track group properties, so that you can simply assign users to groups and then assign properties at the group level.

 For example, we could create a Condition that uses the following Liquid: